JanaMus/Augusta/docs/User guide.rst

 GRN inference using RNA-Seq
 """"""""""""""""""""""""""""
-`RNASeq_to_GRN` is the function for inferring only the Gene Regulatory Network using RNA-Seq dataset as an input.
+`RNASeq_to_GRN` is the function for inferring only a Gene Regulatory Network using RNA-Seq dataset as an input.

 Usage: